Sorbs: Language and culture

-On May 10, 1945, in Crostwitz, after the Red Army’s invasion, the Domowina Institution renewed its activity.
+On May 10, 1945, in Crostwitz, after the Red Army's invasion, the Domowina Institution renewed its activity.
 In 1948, the Landtag of Saxony passed an Act guaranteeing protection to Sorbian Lusatians; in 1949, Brandenburg resolved a similar law.
 Article 40 of the constitution of German Democratic Republic adopted on 7 October 1949 expressly provided for the protection of the language and culture of the Sorbs.
 In the times of the German Democratic Republic, Sorbian organizations were financially supported by the country, but at the same time the authorities encouraged Germanization of Sorbian youth as a means of incorporating them into the system of "building Socialism".
 Sorbian language and culture could only be publicly presented as long as they promoted socialist ideology.
-For over 1000 years, the Sorbs were able to maintain and even develop their national culture, despite escalating Germanization and Polonization, mainly due to the high level of religious observance, cultivation of their tradition and strong families (Sorbian families still often have five children).
+For over 1,000 years, the Sorbs were able to maintain and even develop their national culture, despite escalating Germanization and Polonization, mainly due to the high level of religious observance, cultivation of their tradition and strong families (Sorbian families still often have five children).
 In the middle of the 20th century, the revival of the Central European nations included some Sorbs, who became strong enough to attempt twice to regain their independence.
 After World War II, the Lusatian National Committee in Prague claimed the right to self-government and separation from Germany and the creation of a Lusatian Free State or attachment to Czechoslovakia.
 The majority of the Sorbs were organized in the Domowina, though, and did not wish to split from Germany.
 Claims asserted by the Lusatian National movement were postulates of joining Lusatia to Poland or Czechoslovakia.
 Between 1945 and 1947 they postulated about ten petitions to the United Nations, the United States, Soviet Union, the United Kingdom, France, Poland and Czechoslovakia, however, it did not bring any results.
 On April 30, 1946, the Lusatian National Committee also postulated a petition to the Polish Government, signed by Pawoł Cyž – the minister and an official Sorbian delegate in Poland.
 There was also a project of proclaiming a Lusatian Free State, whose Prime Minister was supposed to be a Polish archaeologist of Lusatian origin- Wojciech Kóčka.
-The most radical postulates in this area (" Na swobodu so ńečeka, swobodu so beŕe!") were expressed by the Lusatian youth organization- Narodny Partyzan Łužica.
+The most radical postulates in this area ("Na swobodu so ńečeka, swobodu so beŕe !") were expressed by the Lusatian youth organization- Narodny Partyzan Łužica.
 Similarly, in Czechoslovakia, where before the Potsdam Conference in Prague, 300,000 people demonstrated for the independence of Lusatia.
 The endeavours to separate Lusatia from Germany did not succeed because of various individual and geopolitical interests.

 The following statistics indicate the progression of cultural change among Sorbs: by the end of the 19th century, about 150,000 people spoke Sorbian languages.
 By 1920, almost all Sorbs had mastered Sorbian and German to the same degree.
 Nowadays, the number of people using Sorbian languages has been estimated to be no more than 40,000.
+A 2024 study estimates the number of Lower Sorbian speakers at a competent level to be between 50 and 100.